ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
 _I am passionate about business systems analysis.
-Have knowledge of the most popular programming languages and the skills to visually model overview systems and Software Development Life Cycle.
+Have knowledge of the most popular programming languages, skills to visually model overview systems, and Software Development Life Cycle.
 Besides, I used to be in roles UI/UX designer, developer, and manual tester.
-I have a knack for public speaking, have demonstrated experience in a management role, have effective people and problem- solving skills.
+I have a knack for public speaking, have demonstrated experience in a management role, have effective people and problem-solving skills.
 A perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />